 Las Olas Boulevard

 Fort Lauderdale’s rejuvenation had a huge effect on the local cuisine; Las Olas Boulevard, for example, is now the playground of many famous and imaginative chefs.
 Some of the most popular eateries include Rocco’s Tacos & Tequila Bar (complete with made-to-table guacamole), Asia Bay (canal-side Japanese restaurant with a fabulous wine list) and Café de Paris.
+There are also fun food tours in Fort Lauderdale that will certainly please all gourmet travellers.

 Welcome to 60 acres of tropical paradise!
 This wildlife sanctuary is now the habitat of over 3000 species of rare and exotic, tropical, subtropical, and native plants (including the largest trees in the state), as well as the most important collection of Florida native wildlife like panthers, flamingos, bobcats, eagles and many others – 83 species in total!
 The Everglades Wildlife Sanctuary is a non-profit organization giving a safe and nurtured shelter to permanently injured local birds and animals.
 It is often cited as one of the top attractions in all of Florida, and certainly is one of the most enlightening.